Only Bad Clothing

 ‘I think we’re the only ones,’ he said, looking back.
 No reply from her.
 ‘You ready?’

-The rain spattered against their tense shapes.
-‘You okay?’
 No reply.
 He looked back; she was walking quietly, her face concentrated on the walkway below.
 He heard the ferry rudder kick up with a loud moan.
-He shot a look back, watched the ramp of the boat withdraw with a configuration that was sobering to him.
-When he had come to terms with it he turned away and examined the scene before them: the white shack a couple of footsteps away.
-Unpeopled.
+By the time he looked back the ramp of it had already withdrawn, sealing a reality that was sobering to him.
+When he came to terms with it he turned and examined the scene before them.
+The white shack a couple of footsteps away, unpeopled.
 A yay-high fence marking the perimeter around it.
-Behind it the trail went through a gap before winding up into the towering escarpments his eyes had been trying to avoid since they disembarked from the boat.
-Seven hundred metres in height and more malicious with the weather.
-Seven hundred metres.
-A numerical figure that was now redundant to him.

 He was irresponsible.
 He had no idea what he put her through.
 The outcome would be his and his only to bear.
-He gazed at the magnificent tableau unfolding before him as they picked up pace on that narrow and unassimilable trail.
+He gazed at the tableau unfolding before him as they picked up pace on that narrow and unassimilable trail.
 Eleven and a half kilometres now.
 Not far.
 It’ll all be over soon.